sojs-coder/forge/docs/api/SpriteRender.md

 The `SpriteRender` component is used to draw a static (non-animated) image to the screen.
 It's one of the most common renderers you'll use.

+## Constructor

+`new SpriteRender({ imageSource, width, height })`

+-   `imageSource: string`
+    The file path to the image you want to display.

+-   `width: number`
+    The width to draw the image.

+-   `height: number`
+    The height to draw the image.

 ## Properties

 -   `imageSource: string | null`
     The file path to the image you want to display.

--   `image: any`
+-   `image: HTMLImageElement`
     The underlying `HTMLImageElement` object that is created from the `imageSource`.

+-   `width: number`
+    The width to draw the image.

--   `width: number` & `height: number`
+-   `height: number`
-    The dimensions to draw the image.
-This can be used to scale the image.
+    The height to draw the image.

 ## Examples